Frölunda HC: Honored members

-Frölunda Hockey have retired the numbers of four players, all on 3 March 2002.
+Frölunda retired the numbers of four players, all on March 3, 2002.
 The number retired were; the number 13 worn by Lars Erik Lundvall, who spent eight seasons with Frölunda, all of them serving as team captain.
-The number 14 worn by Ronald "Sura Pelle" Pettersson, who spent seven seasons with Frölunda before suffering a career-ending injury on 14 December 1967.
+The number 14 worn by Ronald Pettersson, who spent seven seasons with Frölunda before suffering a career-ending injury on 14 December 1967.
 The duo of Lundvall and Pettersson was one of the reason behind Frölunda's success in the 60's and secured that hockey got a strong foothold in Gothenburg.
 The number 19 worn by Jörgen Pettersson during his two stints with Frölunda.
 Pettersson joined the club in 1970 and played ten seasons for the club before joining the St. Louis Blues of the NHL.
 After five seasons in the NHL he returned and played another three seasons for the club.
 The number 29 worn by Stefan Larsson during his sixteen seasons with Frölunda.
 With the exception of two seasons, Larsson played for Frölunda his entire professional career.
+Since then an additional four players have had their numbers retired; number 14 a second time for Patrik Carnbäck on October 4, 2014.
+Number 23 for Ronnie Sundin on October 15, 2016.
+Number 24 for Niklas Andersson on October 21, 2017.
+And number 5 for Christian Bäckman on January 27, 2024.

-Two Frölunda players have been inducted into the International Ice Hockey Federation's Hall of Fame.
+Six former Frölunda players have been inducted into the International Ice Hockey Federation's Hall of Fame.
 Forward Ulf Sterner, played three seasons for Frölunda before becoming the first European-trained player to play in the NHL during his short sojourn with the New York Rangers during the 1964–65 NHL season; he was inducted in 2001.
 Forward Ronald "Sura Pelle" Pettersson, represented team Sweden in three olympic games and ten IIHF World Championships, totaling 252 games played for the national team; he was inducted in 2004.
+Ville Peltonen played the 1997–98 season for Frölunda, where he was both the team's and the league's leading scorer, he was inducted in 2016.
+Daniel Alfredsson played a total of four seasons for Frölunda, winning the Swedish Championships with Frölunda during the 2004–05 season.
+In 2006 he was a member of Sweden's gold medal-winning team at the Winter Olympics, he was inducted in 2018.
+Petteri Nummelin played two seasons for Frölunda between 1995 and 1997, he was inducted in 2024.
+Henrik Lundqvist won the Swedish Championships with Frölunda in 2003 and 2005, and won gold with team Sweden at the 2006 Winter Olympics and the 2017 Men's Ice Hockey World Championships, he was inducted in 2025.

 In 2003, former Frölunda players Christian Ruuttu and Jorma Salmi were inducted to the Finnish Hockey Hall of Fame.
+Ville Peltonen was inducted in 2014.
+Trio of former Frölunda players who all won the Swedish Championships with Frölunda; Antti-Jussi Niemi, Fredrik Norrena, and Sami Salo were inducted in 2017.
+Petteri Nummelin was inducted in 2019.
+Tuukka Mäntylä was inducted in 2024.